Exhibition “Journeys Through Our Fragile Heritage”

 The entire photo collection is available here: JourneysThroughOurFragileHeritage

-The exhibition is presented in the frame of activities of the UNESCO Chair in ICT to develop and promote sustainable tourism in World Heritage Sites and in line with the scope of the Middle East Mediterranean Freethinking platform (MEM).
+The exhibition was presented in the frame of activities of the UNESCO Chair in ICT to develop and promote sustainable tourism in World Heritage Sites and in line with the scope of the Middle East Mediterranean Freethinking platform (MEM).

 The inauguration of the photo exhibition took place at USI on Monday 28th of May 2018 at 18.00.